Jane Goodall's Earth Day message: 'Without hope there's no point in continuing on'

 Jane Goodall has a lot to say about how human disregard for animals and the environment brought on the coronavirus pandemic.
 But the famed British primatologist believes there's still a chance we can repair our relationship with the natural world, a point she stresses in the new National Geographic documentary Jane Goodall: The Hope.
-Aptly enough, it premieres on Earth Day, April 22.
+Aptly enough, it premiered on Earth Day.

 Goodall, now 86, is best known for her groundbreaking work with primates, including a 60-year study of social interactions among wild chimpanzees at Gombe Stream National Park in Tanzania.
 She showed that chimpanzees displayed individual personalities, affectionate family bonds and other "human-like" traits.